gladkikhartem/stop-aws-money-wasting/README.md

 # Stop wasting money on AWS right now!!!
 [Scan your account](https://gladkikhartem.github.io/stop-aws-money-wasting/) and get instant report on how much AWS resources you are wasting.

+I've saved $200k/year on AWS by using this tool and I belive you can save money too.

 ### Is it safe?
 **YES**.
 Account credentials are stored only in your browser local storage.